mjay4/Automation/README.md

 3. ExtentionBasedSeparation.py :
    This sepearates the files in different folders based on their extensions.
 Only thing that we need to do is, improve the code to make it event based. i.e, whenever a file enters the folder it will automatically go to the desired folder.

+4. FlipkartPrice.py :
+    The purpose of this program is to search the css style in the page and then output the price of the item after parsing.
+We can improve the code by using loop to run through thousands of urls and automate it further by storing it in a text file for future reference.